President’s Higher Education Community Service Honor Roll

 Learn and Serve America Grant Funds Community Partner Service-Learning Seminar

-CELTS has received a Learn and Serve America Grant through Kentucky Campus Compact, which provided funding for the first Berea College Community Partner Seminar in Service-Learning.
-The seminar took place in June 2009, and six community leaders representing a diverse range of community organizations participated.
+CELTS received a Learn and Serve America Grant through Kentucky Campus Compact.
+This provided funding for the first Berea College Community Partner Seminar in Service-Learning.
+The seminar took place in June 2009.
+Six community leaders representing a diverse range of community organizations participated.